-On 15 August, 2015, “Vidya Lakshmi Portal Education Loan Scheme” was launched by the Finance ministry.
+On August 15, 2015, “Vidya Lakshmi Portal Education Loan Scheme” was launched by the Finance ministry.
 This portal has been developed and maintained by NSDL e-Governance Infrastructure Limited in collaboration with the Department of Financial Services, Department of Higher Education, Indian Banks Association and the Ministry of Human Resource Development.
 This portal is a gateway for all students to access funds and information related to educational loans as well as government scholarships.
-It provides a single window to students applying for loans or scholarship by filling up a single form.
-The portal provides 22 different education loan schemes.
+It provides a single window platform to students applying for loans or scholarship by filling up a single form.
+The portal provides 111 different education loan schemes from 36 banks.
+Also, there is an integrated link to the National Scholarship Portal through which a student can search and apply for suitable scholarships.

 Objective Of Vidya Lakshmi Portal Education Loan Scheme